-Black Friday Becomes Bless Friday® – Christians Unite by Serving Christ Tuesday, November 15, 2016 — Since 2010, Bless Friday® has provided an alternative to...
+Black Friday Becomes Bless Friday® – Christians Celebrate Christmas with Service Wednesday, November 15, 2017.
+Since 2010, Bless Friday® has provided an alternative to frenzied...
 Read More

 Since 2010, churches have provided an alternative to frenzied Christmas shopping on the day after Thanksgiving.
 Continuing this new tradition, churches in Houston are preparing service projects that honor Christ at Christmas.

 As of November 8, several churches have reported that their preparations for Friday, November 27 are nearly complete.
 (Unless otherwise noted, these churches are in the Houston area).